Skip to main content

 Earn a certificate of advanced graduate study online

-Nurses who earn the Psychiatric Mental Health Nurse Practitioner Certificate of Advanced Graduate Study (CAGS) at UMass Dartmouth will have completed the required coursework and clinical experiences for certification as Psychiatric Mental Health Nurse Practitioners (PMHNP) by the American Nurses Credentialing Center (ANCC).
+Nurses who earn the Psychiatric Mental Health Nurse Practitioner Certificate of Advanced Graduate Study (CAGS) at UMass Dartmouth will have completed the required coursework and clinical experiences for certification as Psychiatric Mental Health Nurse Practitioners (PMHNP) by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners Certification Board (AANPCB)

 In this online program, you will be prepared to diagnose and treat acute and chronic mental health conditions.
 You will gain knowledge and competence in providing psychotherapy and prescribing medications for patients across the lifespan.
 This PMHNP preparation and certification greatly expands your scope of practice and role opportunities in mental health/psychiatric care.